 Businesses should regularly reassess and adapt their sourcing strategies to changing market conditions.
 This involves staying informed about industry trends, monitoring supplier performance, and being agile in adjusting strategies to maintain competitiveness in a dynamic business environment.

 What Is The Difference Between Supply Chain Management and Logistics?

-Supply chain management is about the collaboration and partnerships to get the goods from raw material to the end consumer; it is about the partnerships and collaborations within this supply chain process.
-Logistics is one part of the supply chain management; logistics is about moving the goods from one place to another.
-In some instances, the logistics providers will also store the goods and send them on to the end consumer.
+Supply chain management is about the collaboration and partnerships to get the goods from raw materials to the end consumer; it is about the partnerships and collaborations within this supply chain process.
+Logistics is one part of supply chain management; logistics is about moving goods from one place to another.
+Sometimes, the logistics providers will also store the goods and send them to the end consumer.